top of page

 • Special Spectacle Lenses: Designed to correct blurred vision and slow myopia progression.

 • Soft Contact Lenses: Certain designs can both correct vision and slow the progression of myopia.
-This includes options like soft myopia control lenses and orthokeratology (Ortho-K) lenses.

 • Atropine Eye Drops: Low-concentration atropine drops have been shown to reduce myopia progression by about one-third to one-half compared to placebo treatments.
-Spectacles or contact lenses are still needed to correct vision as atropine only slows progression.
+Spectacles or contact lenses are still needed to correct vision, as atropine only slows progression.

 There is no single best treatment for myopia control; the optimal approach depends on individual factors such as prescription, eye health, hobbies, activities, and family preferences.